iTwin/itwinjs-core/CONTRIBUTING.md

 - Example code snippets
 - Sample data

-If you would like to contribute new APIs, create a new [discussions post](https://github.com/iTwin/itwinjs-core/discussions) and explain what these new APIs aim to accomplish.
+If you would like to contribute new APIs, create a new [issue](https://github.com/iTwin/itwinjs-core/issues) and explain what these new APIs aim to accomplish.
 If possible check the [CODEOWNERS](https://github.com/iTwin/itwinjs-core/blob/master/.github/CODEOWNERS) file and tag the owners of the package you plan on introducing the new APIs into.

 Thank you for taking the time to contribute to open source and making great projects like iTwin.js possible!